 Additional Employment Within the University

 Most Stanislaus State faculty members have a normal assignment equivalent to one full-time position.
 Under certain circumstances, however, you may be eligible to work for pay up to 25 percent over a normal assignment.
 These overages may be approved only when the tasks are of a substantially different nature from your primary or normal assignment, when the overage is funded from non-general fund sources, or when you have accrued part-time assignments on more than one campus.
 If you participate in university- sponsored workshops, conferences, special educational programs, research, honors programs or summer course instruction, you may be compensated for additional work up to 25 percent above your full-time appointment.
 For more information, please contact Faculty Affairs at Ext.
 3392.

 You may work as a private consultant outside the university provided your activity does not interfere with your primary obligations to the university.
 As a private consultant, you may not use state facilities, equipment, or supplies.
 Also, you should make it clear that you do not represent the university or the foundation and that the university's name is not used in a way that implies university endorsement of your activity.
 You may be required to provide a written statement detailing the amount and distribution of time devoted to continuous outside employment.

 The university is interested in fostering interdisciplinary and interdepartmental course work.
 If you are interested in teaching a class with another faculty member, discuss your ideas with the department chair and college dean.

 Commencement is the concluding event of the academic year, in late May or early June, and recognizes graduating students' academic achievement.
-All faculty members are encouraged to attend one of the two ceremonies.
-The faculty wear academic regalia and sit in a special faculty area just to the left of the stage symbolic of the faculty's role as teachers and mentors of the graduating students.
+All faculty members are encouraged to attend the ceremonies.
+The faculty wear academic regalia and sit in a special faculty area symbolic of the faculty's role as teachers and mentors of the graduating students.
 Faculty may rent or purchase academic regalia from The Bookstore as needed.